Look: When UAE joined Artemis Accords that will bring the first woman to the Moon

 “Therefore, at the core of the Artemis Accords is the affirmation that cooperative activities should be exclusively for peaceful purposes, consistent with the Outer Space Treaty,” the US Space Agency underscored.

-Sarah Al Amiri, Minister of State for Advanced Technology and Chair of the UAE Space Agency, signs the accord during a virtual event hosted by Nasa in Octobe 13, 2020.
-Photo: WAM File
+Sarah Al Amiri, Minister of State for Advanced Technology and Chair of the UAE Space Agency, signs the accord during a virtual event hosted by Nasa in October 13, 2020.
+(Photo: WAM File)

 As reported by Khaleej Times four years ago, the signing ceremony for the Artemis Accord was held virtually during the 71st International Astronautical Congress (IAC), running between October 12 and 14, 2020.
 Sarah Al Amiri, Minister of State for Advanced Technology and Chair of the UAE Space Agency, and Jim Bridenstine, Nasa Administrator, along with the heads of the space agencies of Australia, Canada, Italy, Japan, Luxembourg, and UK signed the accords.